MostlyAbsent/weather/README.md

 I learned that the minimum temperature is optional (not present on index 0 periods), and there is an optional range for the amount of rain.

+### Data importer

+I'm going to make this in clojure.
+I like it a lot for etl.

 # Web router

 The selection of create-t3-app should make my router un-needed.